Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: 3D Visualization of Electron Trajectories in the Hydrogen Atom

-To provide intuition for the reader regarding the Brownian motion of the electron within the hydrogen atom, we present an artificial trajectory of the electron in Figure~\ref{fig:brownian_motion_sphere}.
+To provide intuition for the reader regarding the stochastic trajectories of the electron within the hydrogen atom, we present an artificial trajectory of the electron in Figure~\ref{fig:brownian_motion_sphere}.
 In this simulation, we set the stochastic term in the radial stochastic equation of motion~\eqref{eq:stochastic_equation_of_motion_spherical} to zero and simulate the $(1,0,0)$ state by initializing the electron’s radial coordinate to the Bohr radius, $a_0 = 5.29177 \times 10^{-11} \, \text{m}$.

-This simplification results in an artificial radial movement, enabling the visualization of the electron’s Brownian trajectory on a fixed spherical surface.
-Similar trajectories of particles constrained to a sphere have been observed in other studies investigating Brownian motion on spherical geometries~\cite{besser2023, angst2015}.
-However, it is important to note that in reality, Brownian motion encompasses not only movement along a fixed radial distance but also fluctuations in the radial direction.
+This simplification artificially suppresses the radial motion, enabling the visualization of the electron’s stochastic trajectory on a fixed spherical surface.
+Similar trajectories of particles constrained to a sphere have been reported in other studies of Brownian motion on spherical geometries~\cite{besser2023, angst2015}.
+However, it is important to note that in reality, the stochastic dynamics encompasses not only movement along a fixed radial distance but also fluctuations in the radial direction.

-In the left panel of Figure~\ref{fig:3d_electron_in_h_atom}, we position the electron approximately 10 Bohr radii from the center of the hydrogen nucleus and initiate the simulation of the $(1,0,0)$ state.
-The figure demonstrates that the electron drifts toward the nucleus under the influence of Brownian motion.
-After a few femtoseconds, the electron reaches the Bohr radius and begins to exhibit three-dimensional Brownian motion close around the nucleus.
+The left panel of Figure~\ref{fig:3d_electron_in_h_atom} shows the trajectory of the electron in the $(2,0,0)$ state.
+The cutaway exposes the interior of the cloud: the electron samples both the inner core and the outer shell of the state, consistent with the radial distribution shown in Figure~\ref{fig:radial_distribution_2s0}.

 In the right panel of Figure~\ref{fig:3d_electron_in_h_atom}, we present a simulation of the $(2,1,0)$ state of the hydrogen atom, generated 2~\text{ps} after the simulation commenced.
 The electron is observed to traverse both lobes of the $(2,1,0)$ state.
 In contrast, shorter simulation durations confine the electron to a single lobe, as evidenced by the polar distribution of the particle’s position depicted in Figure~\ref{fig:angular_distribution_2p0}.